 Steer clear of anything that contains mystery ingredients or unnecessary fillers.
 Make sure that all of the core proteins are identifiable and wholesome.
 The same goes for carbohydrates.

 It's a good idea to avoid synthetic additives, too.
 There's no reason why your pup's food needs artificial colors or flavors.

-If it has high-quality ingredients, your dog's meals should be enticing enough on their own!
+If it has high-quality ingredients, your dog's food meals should be enticing enough on their own!

-How Much Food Does an Australian Shepherd Need?
+How Much Food Does an Australian Shepherd Puppy or Adult Need?

 On average, Australian Shepherds need about 30 calories per pound of bodyweight a day.
 That's just a baseline figure.
 All dogs are different, and your pup's needs might fluctuate several times throughout their life.

 For example, active working dogs will need more than 30 calories a pound.
 They work through their energy supplies much faster.
 Plus, they often have ultra-fast metabolisms that burn through those calories at a breakneck speed.

 So, you'll have to provide more food to cover the deficit.

 On the opposite side of the spectrum, you have inactive dogs.
 Whether your pup is a spoiled couch potato or you're caring for an older dog that's slowed down, you'll need to adjust for the decreased activity.